elkozmon/zoonavigator/docs/features.rst

 Compatibility
 -------------

-ZooKeeper versions 3.4.x and 3.5.x are currently supported.
+ZooKeeper versions 3.5.x to 3.9.x are currently supported.